43ravens/MEOPeers-2015-06-15/03-tracking.md

 title: Version Control with Mercurial
 subtitle: Tracking Changes to Files
 ---
+> ## Learning Objectives {.objectives}
+>
+> * Display the version control status of files in a repository and explain what those statuses mean.
+> * Add files to Mercurial's collection of tracked files.
+> * Record metadata about changes to a file.
+> * Display the history of changes to files in a repository and explain the metadata that is recorded with each changeset.

 Let's create a file called `plan.txt` in which Susan is going to write her initial ideas and notes about the Salish Sea NEMO daily forecast system.
 You can use any text editor you want
 (`Notepad`, `TextEdit`, `gedit`, `nano`, `emacs`, `vi`, ...)